:

 • Did anyone in your party have any additional support or accessibility requirements?
 If your answer is yes then:

 a) How well did we cater for your specific requirements or needs?
-Please rate: 1=poor 2=average 3=ok 4= good in parts 5=excellent overall
+Please rate: 1=poor 2=average 3=ok 4=good in parts 5=excellent overall

 b) How could we improve our customer service or accessibility facilities for a future visit?

-Ask staff whether they have:
+Remember to be asking staff whether they have:

 • received any positive or negative feedback about the accessibility of your business from customers